 Dice the onion, crush the garlic and soften both in a large pan.
 Dice the carrots into small cubes, about 1/2 cm wide and add to the onions when they have turned translucent and keep on a low heat.
 Crumble the tofu into the pan making sure it is well crumbled and then add the drained lentils and chopped mushrooms.
 You can use dried red lentils instead of tinned green lentils, you’ll just have to add a bit more water later on.
 While the pan is on a low heat and very gently frying, you can peel and chop your potatoes and put them on to boil.

-When the sauce has reduced and the lentils are cooked, pour the mince into an oven proof dish (approx 30cm by 15cm) and allow to cool.
-When the potatoes are cooked, drain them and add the mustard, a splash of milk and a dollop of margarine or olive oil, salt and pepper.
+When the sauce has reduced and the lentils are cooked, pour the mince into an oven proof dish (approx 30cm by 15cm) to wait for the mash.
+When the potatoes are cooked, drain them and add the mustard, a splash of milk and a dollop of plant-based margarine or olive oil, salt and pepper.
 Mash them well until they are nice and fluffy.
 A little bit of vegan cheese works quite well here too.

 Dollop spoonfuls of the mashed potato over the top of the mince and smooth it over with a fork.

-Pop it in the oven at 200 degrees C for 30 minutes, the top of the mashed potato will start to turn golden brown.
+Cook in the preheated oven for 30 minutes, the top of the mashed potato will start to turn golden brown.

 Serve out generous portions with steamed green beans, broccoli or peas on the side.